·9 min read

 Generate and iterate

-Generate your first image and review it for identity accuracy, scene realism, and composition.
+Generate your first poster and review it for composition, jersey accuracy, and atmosphere.
 Nano Banana 2 preserves your face across regenerations, so iterate on the background and lighting rather than the face.
-Try the same prompt with different stadium settings — 'MetLife Stadium, New Jersey' versus 'Azteca Stadium, Mexico City' — to create a set that covers different match contexts across the tournament.
+Try the same prompt with different stadium settings — 'MetLife Stadium, New Jersey' versus 'Azteca Stadium, Mexico City' — to build a poster set covering multiple match contexts.

 5. 5